ThoughtRiver-APIs/Documentation-and-Samples/samples/python/receive-webhook-notifications/README.md

 ## What is a Contract Processing Complete Web Hook URL?
-A Contract Processing Complete Web Hook URL is a public URL where the ThoughtRiver Platfrom can send HTTP POST requests to let a 3rd party know that a contract has completed processing.
+A Contract Processing Complete Web Hook URL is a public URL where the ThoughtRiver Platfrom can send HTTP GET requests to let a 3rd party know that a contract has completed processing.

 It can be supplied to the ThroughtRiver Platform when using ThoughtRiver's API to upload a contract or contract version.